-The safety of bridge structures in Washington State is ensured through a meticulous inspection system, incorporating state and local agency inspection contributions.
-The condition of all bridge decks, superstructures and substructures are rated based on these inspections.
+The safety of bridge structures in Washington State is ensured through a meticulous inspection system.
+All public bridge owners, such as WSDOT, Counties and Cities, follow the same bridge inspection procedures.
+The condition rating of all bridge decks, superstructures and substructures and other elements based on these inspections.

-Functional obsolescence is assessed by comparing the existing configuration of each bridge to current standards and demands.
+Functional obsolescence is assessed by comparing the existing design of each bridge to current standards.

 Good: A range from no problems to some minor deterioration of structural elements.

 Fair: All primary structural elements are sound but may have deficiencies such as minor section loss, deterioration, cracking, spalling, or scour.